lmns-solutions/arduino-interactive-lessons/cpx/capacitive-touch.md

 ## Lesson 5.1: Intro to Capacitive Touch on the CPX

 In this lesson, we will first introduce the concept of capacitive sensing before building a simple capacitive touch "piano."
 We will then show how to visualize the raw capacitance values and capacitance touch threshold values, which are used to trigger capacitance events.
-Third, we cover how to use both auto-calibration and manual calibration to change the capacitance touch threshold before building a capacitive-responsive instrument (similar to [Lesson 4: Light-Responsive Instrument](sensor-instrument.md)).
+Third, we cover how to use both auto-calibration and manual calibration to change the capacitance touch threshold before building a capacitive-responsive instrument (similar to {% include tlink.html id='cpx-sensor-instrument' text='Lesson 4: Light-Responsive Instrument' %}).

 <div class="iframe-container">
   <iframe width="100%" src="https://www.youtube.com/embed/HKwtXrTdocE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>